This blog post was last checked and updated January 2026.

 Chickenpox is a very infectious disease caused by a virus.
 It is very common in young children and causes a fever and an itchy, spotty rash.
 These spots can be painful and appear all over the body.
 Most children with chickenpox will have a mild illness and recover after around a week.
 Some children may have a more serious illness and need to be admitted to hospital.
 In rare cases, children can develop serious complications including chest infection, fits, and encephalitis (brain inflammation).

 Measles is caused by a virus that spreads very easily.
 Symptoms include high fever, rash, sore red eyes, cough and runny nose.
-Children can be off school for 10 days and 1 in 5 people with measles will be admitted to hospital.
-Complications include chest infections, fits, encephalitis (infection of the brain) and brain damage.
-It is more severe in babies under one year old, pregnant women and people with weakened immune systems.
+Children can be off school for 10 days and many children with measles are admitted to hospital.
+Complications include chest infections, fits, encephalitis (inflammation of the brain) and brain damage.
+It is more severe in babies under 1 year old, pregnant women and people with weakened immune systems.
 Around 1 in 5,000 people who catch measles may die from complications.

 Mumps is caused by a virus.
 Symptoms include fever, headache and painful, swollen glands in the face, neck and jaw.
 Complications from mumps include hearing loss, meningitis, encephalitis, and painful swelling of the testicles and ovaries.